ArcticTechnology/PythonStarterPackage/README.md

 ```
 pip install PythonStarterPackage
 ```
-Note: If you get a "Requrements already satisfied..." for PythonStarterPackage when trying to install, it may be because ```pip``` still thinks you have the package already installed from the testing earlier.
+Note: If you get a "Requirements already satisfied..." for PythonStarterPackage when trying to install, it may be because ```pip``` still thinks you have the package already installed from the testing earlier.
 To cleanly break that connection, simply go to ```./src/``` and delete the ```PythonStarterPackage.egg-info``` directory and its contents.
 Then try uninstalling and reinstalling again:
 3. Finally, run the ```main.py``` to test that the package is working.
 ```
 ./main.py